awhigham9/Inliner/README.md

 # Inliner

 The following software performs pre-processing of Verilog files for automatic test generation by inlining module instantiations.
 This software can receive a file containing a series of Verilog modules referencing other modules present in the file, and then peform a program transformation generating each module with all instantiations of other modules replaced with the body of the instantiated module; this is the process of inlining.
 Each inlined portion is modified to contain the correct port and parameter assignments, so that the inlined version of the module is functionally equivalent to the original.
 Currently, this software adheres to [1364-2005 - IEEE Standard for Verilog Hardware Description Language](https://doi.org/10.1109/IEEESTD.2006.99495).
-This standard however has been superseded by [1800-2009 - IEEE Standard for SystemVerilog--Unified Hardware Design, Specification, and Verification Language](https://ieeexplore.ieee.org/servlet/opac?punumber=5985441).
+This standard, however, has been superseded by [1800-2009 - IEEE Standard for SystemVerilog--Unified Hardware Design, Specification, and Verification Language](https://ieeexplore.ieee.org/servlet/opac?punumber=5985441).
 In the future, the software will transition to supporting the new standard.

 ***